reergymerej/todo/README.md

 ## config

-To configure options, open *Settings View*, select *Packages*, find the "todo" package, and click *Settings*.
+To configure options, open *Settings View: View Installed Packages*, find the "todo" package, and click *Settings*.

 * exclude directories (.gitignore directories are ignored automatically)
 * customize RegExp used to find items